 - Extend your arms and lower yourself to the starting position.

-- Focus on keeping your shoulder blades engaged.
+- Hold the position for a few seconds, then lower yourself down with control.
+Focus on keeping your shoulder blades engaged.
 They should be pressed back and down.

-- Start with 6 to 8 reps, work up to 10 to 12.
+- Start with 6–8 reps and work up to 10–12 reps.

 - Start with a weight that’s light enough to make the exercise challenging but still allows you to complete the movement successfully with good form.